Board-Certified Ophthalmologist in Tampa, FL

 Having received his Bachelor of Science degree in biology at Eckerd College and his medical degree at Pennsylvania State University School of Medicine, Dr. Updegraff trained with and has now become an elite ophthalmic surgeon.
 He completed an Internal Medicine internship at Louisiana State University School of Medicine – Charity Hospital, New Orleans.

 After a four-year ophthalmology residency at the famous LSU Eye Center, New Orleans “Dateline” covered the first excimer laser procedure in the US with Marguerite McDonald MD – a close mentor of Dr. Updegraff’s.

-Dr. Updegraff presented their landmark results at the American Academy of Ophthalmology meeting in the fall of 1994, where soon after, he preformed the third LASIK in the US under a FDA clinical trial.
+Dr. Updegraff presented their landmark results at the American Academy of Ophthalmology meeting in the fall of 1994, where soon after, he performed the third LASIK in the US under an FDA clinical trial.

 He participated in clinical studies sponsored by Chiron Vision Corporation as well as served on the LSU Eye Center Excimer Laser Team.
 In addition, Dr. Updegraff has been the primary clinical investigator in six other clinical research projects at various sites across the United States since 1988.

 A committed educator and patient advocate he has presented his research and shared his experience with LASIK professionals worldwide.
 Dr. Updegraff has presented and directed LASIK courses for the American Academy of Ophthalmology, International Society for Refractive Surgeons, and the American Society of Cornea and Refractive Surgery.

 He has been a LASIK course instructor for the International Society for Refractive Surgeons and an educational consultant for Bausch and Lomb Laser Division.
 He also has been involved in Intraocular lens implant and corneal transplantation research and development – helping improve techniques and instrumentation for better patient outcomes.